Modeling Dynamic Neural Activity by combining Naturalistic Video Stimuli and Stimulus-independent Latent Factors

 \section{Introduction}

 Predicting the activity of sensory neurons is a major goal of computational neuroscience towards understanding the mechanisms of information encoding in the brain.
-In particular, accurately predicting neural responses in the primary visual cortex (V1) in response to a given stimulus could provide deep insights into how the brain processes visual information.
+In particular, accurately predicting neural responses in the primary visual cortex (V1) in response to a given stimulus could provide deeper insights into how the brain processes visual information.
 However, this task remains challenging because neural activity in the visual cortex exhibits variability not only across different visual stimuli but also across repeated presentations of the same stimulus \cite{Tomko1974, Shadlen1998}.
 This variability arises from the influence of numerous unobservable factors that the visual cortex integrates into its processing.
 For example, the activity in the visual cortex is influenced by factors such as behavioral tasks \cite{Cohen2008, Haefner2016}, attention \cite{Mitchell2009, Cohen2009, Briggs2013}, and general brain states correlated with behavior \cite{niell2010modulation, Ecker2014, Stringer2019,reimer2014pupil}.
-This stimulus-conditioned variability, driven by these additional factors, leads to strong and complex correlations among neurons.
-Those correlations are usually referred to as noise correlations \cite{Tolhurst1983}.
+Recording all of these additional variables is not feasible, especially because most of them are unknown \citep{Stringer2019}.
 Thus, understanding the sensory processing of the visual cortex requires models that capture both stimulus-dependent and shared stimulus-conditioned variability \cite{bashiri_flow}.
-One approach is to represent those internal fluctuations as latent variable models, that describe the distribution of neuronal activity to a given stimulus in terms of a latent state shared across neurons.
+One way to do it is to model internal fluctuations using latent variables that capture a shared state across neurons, explaining the variability in responses to the same stimulus.
 To this end, such models require a probabilistic framework to effectively incorporate and infer these latent variables.